arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET FROZEN PANES` command <!-- REF _command_.VP_SET_FROZEN PANES.Summary -->sets the frozen status of the columns and rows in the *paneObj* so they are always displayed in the *vpAreaName*<!-- END REF -->.
+Frozen columns and rows are fixed in place and do not move when the rest of the document is scrolled.
+A solid line is displayed to indicate that columns and rows are frozen.
+The location of the line depends on where the frozen column or row is on the sheet:

+*	**Columns on the left or right**: For columns on the left of the sheet, the line is displayed on the right side of the last frozen column.
+For columns on the right side of the sheet, the line is displayed on the left side of the first frozen column.
+*	**Rows on the top or bottom**: For rows at the top of the sheet, the line is displayed below the last frozen row.
+For rows at the bottom of the sheet, the line is displayed above the first frozen row.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 You can pass an object defining the columns and rows to freeze in the *paneObj* parameter.
 Setting the value of any of the column or row properties equal to zero resets (unfreezes) the property.
 If a property is set to less than zero, the command does nothing.
 You can pass: